peterlindqnet/python-ldap-demonstrator/README.md

 ## Run

 ```
-# Run as any python scrip
+# Run as any python script
 python searchAllUsers.py
 ```